• Skip to primary navigation

 Alberta Fishing License

-Before you go fishing, it’s important to know which Alberta fishing license you need.
+Before you go fishing, knowing which Alberta fishing license you need is important.
 Firstly, all anglers must have an active Wildlife Identification Number (WIN) before purchasing any fishing license.
 The cost for a WIN is $8 and can be ordered online.

 In Alberta, there are different fishing licenses required based on your age, your residence, and what you intend to catch.
 There are also different prices for residents of Alberta.
 Those under 16 or over 65 do not need sportfishing licenses.
 Indigenous people also do not require fishing licenses and have specific fishing rights in Alberta.
 You can purchase your Alberta fishing license from AlbertaRELM or from select private license issuers (i.e. some sporting goods stores).